DUI Breath Sample Test in Tampa, Florida

 Were the two breath tests conducted within 15 minutes of each other?

 When a person submits to a breath test, he or she gives two breath samples, which must be taken within 15 minutes of one another.
 If the samples were taken more than 15 minutes apart, the results may be inadmissible in court.

 What happens if you refuse a breathalyzer in Florida?

 Under Florida Implied Consent Law, accepting the privilege of driving in the state of Florida effectively gives consent to submit to an approved chemical or physical test(s), including a breathalyzer test.
 Failure to comply with these tests will result in a penalty.

-If despite the Implied Consent Law, a person refuses to take a breath, blood, or urine test, the Florida DHSMV will suspend the person’s driver’s license for one year for a first refusal, and for 18 months the person has had a prior refusal.
+If despite the Implied Consent Law, a person refuses to take a DUI test, such as a breath sample test, blood sample test, or urine sample test, the Florida DHSMV will suspend the person’s driver’s license for one year for a first refusal, and for 18 months the person has had a prior refusal.